Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/README.md

 More information to this plugin can be found [here](tshock/Advanced Circuits/ReadMe.txt).

-To learn more about how to use Advanced Circuits, have a look on the [official wiki](https://github.com/CoderCow/AdvancedCircuits-Plugin/wiki).
+To learn more about how to use Advanced Circuits, have a look on this more or less up-to-date guide [here](https://docs.google.com/document/d/16bM21SvoxrumdX1ZUnVoutRlK8w8QWEtqLnCJ96Piak).

 Suggestions?
 Bugs?
 File issues [here](https://github.com/CoderCow/AdvancedCircuits-Plugin/issues).